cmu-delphi/delphi-epidata/docs/api/covidcast-signals/indicator-combination.md

   Symptoms surveys (`smoothed_cli`), Facebook Symptoms in Community surveys (`smoothed_hh_cmnty_cli`), and Search Trends (`smoothed_search`) indicators.
   It does not include official reports (cases and deaths from the `jhu-csse` source).
-Higher values of the combined signal correspond to higher values of the other indicators, but the scale (units) of the combination is arbitrary.
+Higher values of the combined signal correspond to the other indicators' higher values, but the scale (units) of the combination is arbitrary.
   Note that the Search Trends source is not available at the county level, so county values of this signal do not use it.
 * `nmf_day_doc_fbs_ght`: This signal is calculated in the same way as